Big Spring McMahon–Wrinkle Airport: Webb Air Force Base

 As a result of the need for trained pilots for the Korean War, the airfield reopened on October 1, 1951.
 The base was renamed Webb Air Force Base in 1952 for Lieutenant James L. Webb, a Big Spring native and World War II combat pilot, who was killed off the Japanese coast in 1949.

 The 3560th Pilot Training Wing (later redesignated the 78th Flying Training Wing) was stationed at the base, and instruction of the first class began in April 1952.
 The base population soon passed the 2,000 mark.
 By the end of 1968 almost 9,000 pilots had been trained at Webb.

-In 1956 the 331st Fighter Interceptor Squadron was transferred to Webb from Stewart Air Force Base in New York to defend the southern United States border on air intercept missions.
+In 1956 the 331st Fighter Interceptor Squadron was transferred to Webb from Stewart Air Force Base in New York to defend the United States border with air intercept missions.
 In March 1967 the 331st was redesignated the 4760th Combat Crew Training Squadron and charged with training Royal Jordanian Air Force students.
 It was inactivated when the Jordanians were recalled because of the war with Israel in the summer of 1967.

 Webb was also the site of annual summer training for college Air Force Reserve Officers Training Corps (AFROTC) cadets throughout the 1950s and most of the 1960s.
 In 1977 the end of the Vietnam War meant a decrease in the need for Air Force pilots.
 Webb was formally deactivated, and the property it had occupied was turned over to the Big Spring Industrial Park.